fastlane/fastlane/fastlane/lib/fastlane/actions/docs/deliver.md

       description.txt
 ```

-In this case, default values for keywords, urls, name and release notes are used in all localisations, but each language has a fully localised description
+In this case, default values for keywords, urls, name and release notes are used in all localizations, but each language has a fully localized description